Loous/minimalistCWP/README.md

 # alert

-This is a demostrative project, if you are owner of some image you can tell me
+This is a demostrative project, if you are owner of some image you can tell me and I put off it

 # contact